EuropeanForestInstitute/aiphoria/README.md

 ```

 The results are written to a folder called `aiphoria_example` in your home directory.
 Open
-`combined_sankey.html` in a web browser to explore the flows year by year.
+`combined_sankey.html` in a web browser to explore the flows year by timestep/ year by year.
 See the
 [Quick start](https://github.com/EuropeanForestInstitute/aiphoria/wiki/Quick-start) for what to look at first.

 ## Run your own scenario